MicrosoftDocs/dynamics-365-ai/ai-docs/sales/manage-sales-teams.md

 ## Set lead capacity to sellers
 The lead capacity allows you to set an upper limit for seller to handle the number of leads that are assigned to them at any given time.
 When a seller reaches the upper limit, though a lead that is created and ready to be automatically assigned to the seller will not be assigned.
 You can view the unassigned leads in the Open Leads view.

 For example, Alen is a seller, and his lead capacity limit is set to 5.
-A new lead is generated, and assignment rule qualifies this lead to be assigned to Alen.
+A new lead is generated, and assignment rule qualifies the lead to be assigned to Alen.
 However, Alen has reached lead assignment capacity of 5 and the newly generated lead will not be assigned to Alen.

 **To set lead capacity**